Employers (plan sponsors) are charged an annual fee based on assets.

-Employees (plan participants) are charged a percentage of their investments in non-Saturna funds.
-The percentage they are charged is based on total plan assets held in non-Saturna funds.
+Employees (plan participants) are charged a percentage of any investments in non-Saturna assets.

 |Assets||Non-Saturna Asset Fee|

 |$2.5MM – $4.99MM||0.26%|

 |$10MM – $14.99MM||0.18%|

 |$15MM – $19.99MM||0.16%|

 Solo 401(k)s follow the same asset-based fee schedule, with a reduced annual fee of $500 when plan assets are below $250,000.
 The annual fee is then waived when plan assets surpass $250,000.

 |Mutual fund expenses||Please see a Fund's summary prospectus for details.|

 1 A quarterly loan fee of $15 ($60 annually) is charged only to those participants who have an outstanding loan, if loans are allowed by the plan.